digital-services-act/transparency-database/resources/markdown/documentation.md

 Even in such cases, providers of online platforms shall ensure that the information submitted does not contain personal data, in accordance with Article 24(5) DSA.

-### 8. INFORMATION ON THE ACCOUNT AFFECTED BY THE DECISION
+### 8. Information on the account affected by the decision

 **Account type**